NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 The difference between NIS 1 and NIS 2

-Legislators had to think differently, because not everything was a science: small and medium-sized businesses could also be critical entities.
+For legislators, it was necessary to think differently; everything was not science: small and medium-sized enterprises could also be critical entities.

-👉🏼 It was therefore necessary to better categorize the targeted players, and the European working group created two typologies:
+👉🏼 It was therefore necessary to better categorize the targeted actors, and the European working group created two typologies:

-The measures apply differently in each case, and above all, they are applied in proportion to the size of the organization.
+The measures are not applied in the same way depending on the case and, above all, they are applied in proportion to the size of the organization.

-Penalties will not be identical, up to 2% of sales for EAs and 1.4% of sales for EIs.
+The penalties will not be identical, up to 2% of turnover for large companies and 1.4% of turnover for small and medium-sized businesses.

-As with NIS 1, compliance deadlines are long, to give targeted players time to take action.
+As with NIS 1, the compliance deadlines are long to allow the targeted players time to take action.
 The same will apply to NIS 2.

-Let's take a look at the differences between the two regulations, and what remains the same.
+Let's now look at the differences and what does not change between the two regulations.

-• there is a power of sanctions and control (we'll come back to this).
-We need to lay down the rules and make them more coercive.
+• there is a power of sanctions and control (we will come back to this).
+The rules must be laid down and made more coercive.

-• the security foundation is insufficient, and there will be an increase in requirements and penalties.
-We'll have more details in the coming months, especially concerning operators of essential services.
+• The security base is insufficient, there will be an increase in requirements and penalties.
+We will have more details in the coming months, especially on essential service operators.

-• the scope of application is changing: before, we spoke of essential service operators and digital service providers.
-Today, we speak of essential entities and significant entities: this covers more people and provides for exceptions.
+• the scope is changing: previously, we talked about operators of essential services and digital service providers.
+Today, we are talking about essential entities and important entities: it covers more people and provides for exceptions.

-• the most important point: in the past, states designated entities, but now it's up to companies and organizations to declare themselves as entities to the authorities.
-Member States will have to declare all EEs and IEs on their territory by April 17, 2025 at the latest, while France has given companies and organizations until January 17 to declare themselves.
+• The most important point: previously, States designated entities; today, it is up to companies and organizations to declare themselves as entities to the authorities.
+Member States must declare all EE and EI on their territory by April 17, 2025, at the latest; for its part, France allows companies and organizations until January 17 to declare themselves.

 What doesn't change

-• cooperation between Member States, the Commission and ENISA (the European Union's cybersecurity agency).
+• Cooperation between states, the commission, and ENISA (the European Union Agency for Cybersecurity).

-• the CSIRT network (specialized IT security incident management teams).
+• the CSIRT network (team specializing in IT security incident management).

-• minimum harmonization (the disadvantage is that some countries will be stricter, others more lax, which will distort competition).
+• minimal harmonization (the disadvantage is that some countries will be stricter, others more lenient, which will cause a distortion of competition).

 Who will be affected by this new directive?